wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

 # Extension Negotiation {#negotiation}

-The use of the ACK_EXTENDED frame is negotiated using the following three transport parameters ({{Section 7.2 of !RFC9000}}):

-extended_ack_features (0xff0a004 temporary value for draft use):

-: A variable-length integer indicating the sending endpoint would like to receive ACK_EXTENDED frames with the specified set of features.
-The bit-wise value of the integer indicates the features the endpoint can accept in the ACK_EXTENDED frame.
-The value of this paramter is interpreted in the same way as the Extended Ack Features field in the ACK_EXTENDED frame, i.e.,
-    - Bit 0 indicates whether ECN count fields are included in the frame
-    - Bit 1 indicates whether Receive Timestamps are included in the frame

-  Upon receiving this parameter, the receiving peer SHOULD send ACK_EXTENDED frames with the features supported by the endpoint which sent the parameter, and set the Extended Ack Features field accordingly.
-The receiving peer MAY choose to send ACK_EXTENDED frames with less features (and set the equivalent Extended Ack Features field value) if the requested features are not available or there is no data to send (e.g. if no timing information is available for receive timestamps).
-The receiving peer MAY send regular ACK and ACK_ECN frames, in which case the endpoint MUST still support processing regular ACK frames as defined by {{Section 19.3 of !RFC9000}}.

-  ACK_EXTENDED frames written by the peer receiving this parameter MUST not have bits set in the Extended Ack Features that were not set by the sending endpoint in the transport parameter.
-An endpoint receiving an ACK_EXTENDED frame with features it did not include in the transport parameter should terminate the connection with a PROTOCOL_VIOLATION violation error.

-  The receiving peer SHOULD NOT send ACK_EXTENDED frames with 0 features.

 max_receive_timestamps_per_ack (0xff0a002 temporary value for draft use):

 : A variable-length integer indicating that the maximum number of receive